shane0/shane0.github.io/docs/zen.md

 "Dwelling nowhere" is a phrase that comes from Zen Buddhism and refers to the state of mind where one is not attached to any particular place, concept, or experience.
 It is a state of being that transcends dualities and dualistic thinking, and is characterized by a sense of freedom and openness.

-In Zen, the idea of "dwelling nowhere" is often associated with the practice of mindfulness and the development of a deep awareness and connection to the present moment.
+In Zen, the idea of "dwelling nowhere" is often associated with the practice of MINDFULNESS and the development of a deep awareness and connection to the present moment.
 By not getting caught up in thoughts, emotions, or preconceived ideas, one can experience a sense of peace, stillness, and clarity, even in the midst of the most chaotic and challenging circumstances.

 The concept of "dwelling nowhere" is also connected to the idea of non-attachment, which is a core teaching of Buddhism.
 By letting go of attachment and not clinging to anything, one can experience a sense of liberation and freedom from the limitations of the ego and the self.